VampireNoob/Wochenplan/README.md

 - ✔️ Work with UUID v4 to assign a number to the notes,
 - ✔️ Work with localStorage to save the comments when reloading the page.

-## I use POST request here, you can also see how an external alert is used here.
+## Here you can see a small part of the code with "JSON", which means that the text is retained after reloading.
 ````
 const [plans, setPlan] = useState(
     localStorage.plans ?
 JSON.parse(localStorage.plans) : []);